Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 In our hands-on testing, we found several recurring limitations:

-Multi-sheet references with named ranges: Gemini frequently generates syntactically valid formulas that reference sheets or named ranges incorrectly.
+Multi-sheet references with named ranges: Gemini frequently generated syntactically valid formulas that reference sheets or named ranges incorrectly.
 The formula will appear correct and return a number, but the result may be wrong.
 This is more problematic than generating an error, because errors are immediately visible — an incorrect number is not.

 Complex ARRAYFORMULA nesting: Gemini sometimes generates Excel-style array syntax instead of Google Sheets' ARRAYFORMULA function.
 It also struggles with nested ARRAYFORMULA structures that involve multiple conditions.
 The formulas it produces may work on a small test range and produce incorrect results on production data.